kxhit/SG_PR/README.md

 ### eval_pair

-This example takes a pair of graph as input and out put their similarity score.
-To run this example You need to set the following parameters:
+This example takes a pair of graphs as input and output their similarity score.
+To run this example, you need to set the following parameters:
 - model: the model file.
 - pair_file: a pair of graph.